Dry ice

 Dry ice is the solid form of carbon dioxide.
 It is commonly used for temporary refrigeration as CO_{2} does not have a liquid state at normal atmospheric pressure and sublimes directly from the solid state to the gas state.
 It is used primarily as a cooling agent, but is also used in fog machines at theatres for dramatic effects.
 Its advantages include lower temperature than that of water ice and not leaving any residue (other than incidental frost from moisture in the atmosphere).
 It is useful for preserving frozen foods (such as ice cream) where mechanical cooling is unavailable.

 Dry ice sublimes at 194.7 K at Earth atmospheric pressure.
 This extreme cold makes the solid dangerous to handle without protection from frostbite injury.
-While generally not very toxic, the outgassing from it can cause hypercapnia (abnormally elevated carbon dioxide levels in the blood) due to a buildup in confined locations.
+While carbon dioxide is not toxic at normal atmospheric concentrations, dry ice can create dangerous CO₂ levels in poorly ventilated spaces.
+The outgassing from it can cause hypercapnia (abnormally elevated carbon dioxide levels in the blood) due to a buildup in confined locations.